bwnuk/PAI_project/README.md

 # PAI_project.
+Web portal to share opinions about books.

 Project for creating web application class at university.

-Web portal to share opinions about books.
+Written in PHP, javascript and css.